flytbase/apidoc/source/includes/get_adc.md

 Websocket APIs can be called from javascript using  [roslibjs library.](https://github.com/RobotWebTools/roslibjs) Java websocket clients are supported using [rosjava.](http://wiki.ros.org/rosjava)

-* name: '/get_global_namespace'</br>
+* name: '/namespace/mavros/vfr_hud'</br>
-* serviceType: 'core_api/ParamGetGlobalNamespace'
+* messageType: 'mavros_msgs/VFR_HUD'

 ### API usage information:

-* This API is useful on FlytPOD only.
+* This API works only on FlytPOD.
-* There are two ADC ports available on back IO panel of FlytPOD.
-Read hardware connections section in FlytPOD documentation for more info on wiring.
+* There are two ADC channels available on back IO panel of FlytPOD.
+Refer to hardware connections section in FlytPOD documentation for more info on wiring.
-* ADC allowed range is 0 to 3.3 V.
+* ADC channel operational input voltage range is 0 to 3.3 V.